This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.

 What is Quora?

-It is a forum for anyone and everyone who knows anything about anything to talk, share, discuss, link to and build authority.
+It is a forum (like Reddit) for anyone and everyone who knows anything about anything to talk, share, discuss, link to and build authority.
 Here’s what the home page of your Quora feed looks like-

 You can follow as many topics as you like to see relevant content, which in this case is questions and answers.